apify/apify-docs/content/docs/proxy/datacenter_proxy/examples.md

 Use a single IP address until it fails (gets retired).

-The `maxPoolSize: 1` configuration in [PuppeteerCrawler](https://sdk.apify.com/docs/api/puppeteer-crawler#docsNav) means that a single IP will be used by all browsers until it fails.
+The `maxPoolSize: 1` specified in `sessionPoolOptions` of [PuppeteerCrawler](https://crawlee.dev/api/puppeteer-crawler/class/PuppeteerCrawler) (works the same with other crawler classes) means that a single IP will be used by all browsers until it fails.
 Then, all running browsers are retired, a new IP is selected and new browsers opened.
 The browsers all use the new IP.

 ```marked-tabs
 <marked-tab header="PuppeteerCrawler" lang="javascript">